Home » Family Violence Battery

 Consequences of Alleged Family Violence/Domestic Violence in Georgia

-When a defendant is charged with a domestic violence offense in Georgia, the court has the power to order a protection order, also referred to as a restraining or no-contact order, depending on your jurisdiction.
-Protection orders can be made even when the defendant isn't present in court and before their criminal law matter has been finalized and, in many cases, before the criminal process has really even begun.
+When a defendant is charged with a domestic violence offense in Georgia, the court has the power to order a protection order, also referred to as a restraining or no-contact order.
+Protection orders can be made even when the defendant isn’t present in court and before their criminal law matter has been finalized and, in many cases, before the criminal process has really even begun.
 In essence, when it comes to domestic violence, you can suffer certain consequences before a judge or jury has found you guilty beyond a reasonable doubt.

 When a protection order is issued, it can result in two significant consequences, though there may be other penalties or restrictions imposed: